v2keener/gAUdlf/README.md

 # Obsidian AU Vault

+(THIS IS DRAFT MATERIAL - the Conference is in mid July 2022, so I'm preparing this "live")

 This vault is intended as a public Github repo for for content related to the West Virginia State Technology Conference 2022 presentation on "Note-taking in Obsidian"[^1].

 "gAUdlf" means: